nquenault/dw9e-en/README.md

 Discussion thread :<br>
 https://steamcommunity.com/app/1341200/discussions/0/3198117849821331303/

+01/08/2022 :
+* Various fixes and new translations (mostly battlefield related)

 01/07/2022 (2) :
 * Fixed buttons tips (bottom right)
 * Various fixes and new translations on the political screen